smilladion/game-creator/README.md

 3. In the folder "Components", create a new Java file and give it a unique name.

 4. Have it extend GameComponent or SolutionComponent.
+    - The constructor of your component should only take an id and call super(id), as required by the superclass - and nothing else.

 5. Create an XML layout file that defines how your component will be created by the user (or decide to make it programatically - not recommended).